-Step One Register for the course, study the free online course material, and pass the Idaho boating license final exam.
+Step One: Register for the course, study the free online course material, and pass the Idaho Certification Exam.
 (If you don’t pass on the first try, don’t worry.
-Keep taking the exam for free until you pass.)
+Keep taking the Certification Exam for free until you pass.)

 Print Temporary Certificate

 Step Two: After passing and paying the $29.50 course fee, you’ll instantly print out a temporary certificate, which is your temporary operating permit to operate legally on Idaho waters while you wait for your permanent card to arrive.

 Get on the Water!

 Step Three: Your Idaho Boater Education Card will arrive in the mail in 8-10 business days.
 While waiting, your temporary certificate (the Temporary Boater Education Certificate) you printed in Step Two will serve as your proof to legally operate on Idaho waters.